google/transit/gtfs-realtime/spec/en/trip-updates.md

 at 10:10 but at 10:13.
 In our new realtime feed we can still identify this trip as (T, 2015-05-25, 10:10:00) but provide a StopTimeUpdate with departure from first stop at 10:13:00.
-If a start_time is not specified, the trip update or vehicle position is ignored.

-The trip update or vehicle position is ignored if the trip is not in service at the specified start_date.

-If trip_ids are not stable or unavailable and the GTFS includes direction_ids, trips which are not frequency based can be uniquely identified by a TripDescriptor including the combination of:
+Trips which are not frequency based can also be uniquely identified by a TripDescriptor including the combination of:

 *    __route_id__